Open letter to evangelical churches

 It is just not good enough for the church to react to the promiscuity of many outside it by discouraging or even clamping down on social engagement with the opposite sex.
 There is a great need for each of us to learn to manage our sexuality without yielding to every urge but at the same time enjoying the special excitement it brings to relationships.
 Especially for those embarking upon adult life without having grown up with opposite-sex siblings of similar age, the church family has great potential to nurture this maturing.
 It needs to do so without people feeling that it's improper to enjoy one another unless the contact or date is part of a earnest game plan angled towards marriage as soon as possible.
 We need to encourage young adults and youth to lighten up and enjoy singleness!

 We assert that the sexual buzz that one gets from encountering an attractive person is meant to drive us into social engagement with such persons.
-That engagement, starting along the continuum we have sketched, is appropriate, enjoyable and an essential part of growing each person's self control, social skills and basis of understanding which eventually equips individuals to decide upon suitable life partner.
+That engagement, starting along the continuum we have sketched, is appropriate, enjoyable and an essential part of growing each person's self-control, social skills and basis of understanding which eventually equips individuals to decide upon suitable life partner.
 The sexual charge which drives it is God-given for precisely that purpose.
 Invoking Jesus' words about adultery in the mind just because a guy gets hot and hard in the process is ridiculous.
 Of course there are levels of indulgence in mental fantasy which should be firmly restrained, but not to the extent of avoiding such stimulation altogether.
-There is a wide area of wholesome social engagement with the opposite sex which is driven by the excitement of one's sexuality at a level between repressed self-neutering and unconstrained fantasy such as we have defined as lust (or more than that).
+There is a wide area of wholesome social engagement with the opposite sex which is driven by the excitement of one's sexuality at a level between repressed self-neutering and unconstrained lustful fantasy (or more than that).
 We suggest that too many in the church react against the possibility of lust by effectively promoting the self-neutering and thus severely limiting the potential for healthy relationships to develop.

 Consequently there arises a disconcerting social problem where some young people find that embarking upon romantic relationships with other Christians is daunting because of the entrenched hang-ups which arise from inadequate or simply weird teaching.
 Instead of relaxed interaction with clear acknowledgment of boundaries, there is awkwardness and uncertainty arising from particular teaching which puts a negative gloss on much of what we would consider healthy and normal in romantic relationships for Christians.
 This provides a strong incentive for romantic relationships to be pursued outside the church community.